MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/servers/manage/formatmodulemessage-method.md

 ## Remarks
  `FormatModuleMessage` loads a string that is specified by `MessageID` from a message resource in the `ModuleName` module and inserts the supplied strings.

- If insertion strings are not passed in, the message is returned without them.
-Note that insertion strings are an optional parameter.
+ If insertion strings aren't passed in, the message is returned without them.
+Insertion strings are an optional parameter.
 When retrieving the messages from the Configuration Manager database, you should OR the severity with the `MessageID` parameter.
 You should also keep the object alive between calls to `FormatModuleMessage` because the object caches module handles.
 Doing this saves an extra call to `LoadLibrary`.

 ## Requirements
  FormatMessageCtl.dll.